ForksTwo/ForksTwo/README.md

 Hey hey!!
 I'm Erynn/June (real names, use with caution) but you can always call me what my name displays!

+Unlike other most Pony Town players who use github for their accounts, I actually want to plan a very awesome game but I suck at coding and I'm only good with Scratch and all that

 ### Where to find me in Pony Town!!!! :D
 You can find me on the following marked plots on the Pony Town safe server map:
 <p align="center">